Vaping is the trendy term for using e-cigarettes.

 Not only did vaping and e-cigarette usage go down, but tobacco smoking also declined.

-These vaping statistics for 2022 don’t mean that the usage of e-cigarettes or tobacco cigarettes won’t return, but for now, it’s down.
+These statistics for 2023 don’t mean that the usage of e-cigarettes or tobacco cigarettes won’t return, but for now, it’s down.

 Until e-cigarette manufacturers find a way to make safer e-liquids, the industry will require much study and monitoring.